gao-hongnan/omniverse/omniverse/linear_algebra/02_vectors/03-vector-norm.md

 of the discrete metric, do not satisfy the triangle inequality as it would be defined by a norm.

-An example of such a metric is the discrete metric mentioned previously, where the distance between distinct points is always one, irrespective of their "actual" separation in the vector space.

 ## Closing: Relevance of Vector Norms and Distances in Machine Learning and Deep Learning

 The concepts of vector norms and distances, as explored previously, play a